-Before you finalize your lawyer, you should run a background check on the advocate you found or referred to by your friend.
+Before you hire a good lawyer, you should run a background check on the advocate you found or referred to by your friend.
 You can always rely on the internet and people who know a lawyer to turn to in a time like this.
 So, check all his records and success stories to be completely sure of your choice, and it might also help you get a rough picture of what you might expect from him.

 - Communication is key